wwarthen/RomWBW/Source/Doc/Hardware.md

 each platform.
 If the device or peripheral is not detected at boot, the ROM will simply bypass support appropriately.

+Each ROM will support a single memory manager.
+This is determined by the build configuration and is not dynamically selected.
+The use of the term Memory Manager is generally synonymous with Memory Management Unit (MMU).

 In some cases, support for multiple hardware components with potentially conflicting resource usage are handled by a single ROM image.
 It is up to the user to ensure that no conflicting hardware is in use.